anshup7/anshup7.github.io/nmap/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used.
-* Udacity Mentors
+* Udacity Mentors.
+* The awesome Knockout Documentation.